Balooga/balooga.github.io/content/posts/pong-tutorial-1/pong-tutorial-1.md

 func node() -> Node: return self
 ```

+Inheritance generally has the advantage of less code and this holds true here;
-We can move the logic from `FrameRate.update()` into the inherited virtual method `FrameRate_process()`.
-The SceneTree calls `_process()` each frame so `Pong._process()` no longer needs to call `FrameRate._process()`,
+* The logic from `FrameRate.update()` moves into the inherited virtual method `FrameRate_process()`,
+* `Pong._process()` no longer needs to call `FrameRate._process()` as the SceneTree calls `FrameRate_process()` on each frame.

-The advantage of inheritance, in the above example at least, is less code.
-On the other hand, rendering the frame rate in a 3D scene will require that `FrameRate` inherit from `Label3D` which will mean defining a new class `FrameRate3D` with much the same logic as `Label`, resulting in double the code.
-Inheritance generally leads to the proliferation of small classes in large projects.
+A limitation of inheritance is that rendering the frame rate in a 3D scene requires that `FrameRate` inherit from `Label3D` which means defining a new class `FrameRate3D`.
+This new class contains much the same logic as `Label` resulting in double the code.
+Inheritance generally leads to the proliferation of small classes.

 Using composition, we can modify `FrateRate` to support both `Label` and `Label3D` as follows;